teddywing/reflectub/README.md

 =========

 Mirror all of a user’s GitHub repositories.
 This command can be run regularly to fetch updates and new repositories from GitHub.
-It’s designed to support Git web hosting services like CGit.
+It’s designed to support the Git web frontend [CGit].

 ## Usage